Photography by Michelle Kilfeather

 Eventually, Vincent reconnected with brother, Willie.
 Around 2010, Willie inspired him to try Narcotics Anonymous and it worked.
 After a relapse, Vincent has been sober for more than nine years.

 We end Part 1 with Vincent sharing what it was like living and walking around the streets of Oakland and San Francisco before he got clean.
-Check back Thursday for Part 2 and the conclusion of Vincent's life story.

 We recorded this podcast at Brookdale Park in Oakland in January 2022.